umguec/Decoding-brain-representations/README.md

 ## Task 3

 - Estimate **B** on the training set.
-Tip: Normally, you should use cross-validation to estimate lambda and Sigma_liklihood.
-For simplicity, you can assume that lambda = 10 ^ -6 and Sigma_liklihood = 10 ^ -3 **I**.
+Tip: Normally, you should use cross-validation to estimate lambda and Sigma_likelihood.
+For simplicity, you can assume that lambda = 10 ^ -6 and Sigma_likelihood = 10 ^ -3 **I**.
 - Estimate **Sigma**\_prior.
 Tip: Add 10 ^ -6 to the diagonal of Sigma_prior for regularization.
 - Visualize **Sigma**\_prior.
 Can you explain what it shows?
 Tip: you can use imagesc function.

 (The solution of the task is provided in *./solutions/task_3.m*.
-However, it is recommended that you try to solve the task by youself before referring to the solution.)
+However, it is recommended that you try to solve the task by yourself before referring to the solution.)

 ---